CrunchyNumbers/team_project/Details of the Project.md

 Questions:

 How do financial institutions (banks) determine credit card eligibility?
-What factors are taken into account?
+What factors are taken into account? <br>
-How can they improve the accuracy of predicting which customers should be eligible for credit cards?
+How can they improve the accuracy of predicting which customers should be eligible for credit cards? <br>
 What factors should be considered to develop new products using the findings from this data?

-Where value will be added?
+Where value will be added? <br>
 Whether a target variable (0 to 1) should be increased or lowered and how the total number of CCs is going to change Coefficiency of each indicator to determine which component of the table is the most critical.